Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Timelike region

 \subsection{Axial-vector duality}

+As we saw in the previous section, the values of the duality intervals $s_{3,8,0}$ evaluated in the spacelike region are directly related to the positions of the peaks in the timelike region of the TFFs.

-It is worth noting that the processes $e^+e^- \rightarrow \pi^0(\eta)\gamma$ can be described within the framework of the vector meson dominance (VMD) model, which implies the intermediate vector meson contributions to the photon propagator \cite{Sakurai:1960ju,OConnell:1995nse}.
-In this framework, a time-like pseudoscalar meson TFF is represented by a sum over the lightest vector meson contributions ($\rho, \omega, \phi$).
+It is worth noting that the processes $e^+e^- \rightarrow \pi^0(\eta)\gamma$ can be described within the framework of the VMD model, which implies the intermediate vector meson contributions to the photon propagator \cite{Sakurai:1960ju,OConnell:1995nse}.
+In such a model, a timelike pseudoscalar meson TFF is represented by a sum over the lightest vector meson contributions ($\rho, \omega, \phi$).

-As we saw in the previous section, the values of the duality intervals $s_{3,8,0}$ evaluated in the space-like region properly reproduce the positions of the peaks in the time-like region.
-We observed it earlier in the analysis of the octet axial current: the quantities inherent to the axial channel (and pseudoscalar hadron resonances) are related to vector hadron resonances \cite{Klopot:2012hd, Klopot:2013laa}: $s_3, s_8, s_0\longleftrightarrow m_{\rho}^2, m_{\omega}^2, m_{\phi}^2$.
+Comparing our results with the VMD model, we observe correlation between the quantities inherent to the axial channel (and pseudoscalar hadron resonances) and vector hadron resonances, observed earlier in the octet channel \cite{Klopot:2012hd, Klopot:2013laa}: $s_3, s_8, s_0\longleftrightarrow m_{\rho}^2, m_{\omega}^2, m_{\phi}^2$.

 In this paper we additionally established that the mixing parameters are important for the data description in the vicinity of the peaks.
-So, the decay constants of pseudoscalar mesons (which determine $\alpha,\beta,\gamma$ coefficients) correspond to the vector meson coupling constants (residues) of the VMD model.
-This means, in particular, that the large $\eta$-$\eta'$ mixing in the pseudoscalar sector is related to the residues of the vector mesons.
+So, the decay constants of pseudoscalar mesons (which determine $\alpha_P,\beta_P,\gamma_P$ coefficients) correspond to the vector meson coupling constants (residues) of the VMD model.
+This means, in particular, that the large $\eta$-$\eta'$ mixing in the pseudoscalar sector is correlated with the residues of the vector mesons.

 These observations confirm that the axial anomaly in its dispersive form (i.e. respective ASRs) reveals the duality between axial and vector channels.
 This duality is also related \cite{Pasechnik:2005ae} to the theorems \cite{Vainshtein:2002nv} for longitudinal and transverse parts of two-point VA correlators in external electromagnetic fields.
 There are also relations between resonances in different channels in the holographic approach \cite{Son:2010vc}.